vinc/moros/doc/syscalls.md

 Any reference to a slice in the arguments (like `&str` or `&[u8]`) will need to be converted into a pointer and a length for the raw syscall.

-Any negative number returned indicates that an error has occurred.
+Any negative number returned by a raw syscall indicates that an error has occurred.
 In the higher-level API, this will be typically converted to an `Option` or a `Result` type.

 At the lowest level a syscalls follows the System V ABI convention with the syscall number set in the `RAX` register, and its arguments in the `RDI`,